 OSHAA 30-Hours Professional Diploma in NRASTC / ATPRA Trainer Assessor

-Throughout the programme, participants will explore key areas such as planning and preparing training sessions, delivering content effectively, observation and feedback methods, and ensuring compliance with legal and ethical standards.
-This focus ensures participants are well-equipped to maintain high-quality training and assessment standards that foster professional development and safety excellence.
+Throughout the programme, learners explore planning and preparing training sessions, delivering content effectively, observation and feedback techniques, and adhering to legal and ethical standards.
+This ensures participants can uphold professional training and assessment quality, fostering workplace safety and skill development.

 OSHAA 30-Hours Professional Diploma in NRASTC / ATPRA Trainer Assessor